CasperDash/casper-storage/document/01-casper-storage-design.md

 - `legacyWallets: WalletInfo[]` presents legacy wallets and their information
    - `WalletInfo: { key: string, name: string }`

-Methods to serialize, deserialize an account to integrate with storage
+A method of serializing, deserializing an account to integrate with storage
 - `user.serialize(): string`
 - `user.deserialize(data: string)`

-Methods to work with HDWallet
+A method of working with HDWallet
 - `user.getHDWallet(): IHDWallet`
 - `user.setHDWallet(wallet: IHDWallet)`
 - `user.addHDWalletAccount(index: number, info?: string | WalletInfo)`
 - `user.removeHDWalletAccount(index: number)`

-Methods to work with legacy wallets
+A method of working with legacy wallets
 - `user.addLegacyWallet(wallet: IWallet, info?: string | WalletInfo)`
 - `user.getLegacyWallets(): IWallet[]`
 - `user.hasLegacyWallets(): bool`

-Methods to work with wallet information
+A method of working with wallet information
 - `user.setWalletInfo(id: string, name: string, legacyWallet: bool = false)`
 - `user.getWalletInfo(id: string, legacyWallet: bool = false): WalletInfo`

-An instance of User to be encrypted and keep in storage should have following format:
+An instance of User to be encrypted and kept in storage should have following formats:
 ```json
 {
     "wallet": {